swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 The introduction of the `SwiftPreview` package does not change much in the process of Swift Evolution.
 Changes to the standard library API surface should go through a well-developed pitch - discussion - implementation - proposal - decision life-cycle.

-The main difference from the existing process is that the final result will not land straight into the standard library.
-Instead, the new functionality will become available for general use immediately in a new version of the preview package.
-As users have real-world experience with the accepted functionality, any proposed amendments to the proposal should go through the same evolution process as an original proposal.
+The main difference from the existing process is that the final result will become available for general use immediately in a new version of the preview package.
+As users have real-world experience with the accepted functionality, any proposed amendments to the proposal must go through the same evolution process as an original proposal.

-At a later point, with a timeline set at proposal acceptance, a new kind of review will be run — one to promote parts of the package to the library.
-This promotion review should be done via an amendment to the proposal, and should not include any changes to the promoted API.
-The duration of time spent in the package should reflect the complexity of the proposal, and thus the amount of "bake time" it might need.
+To provide time for feedback from real-world use of new additions, the Swift Evoluton process should favor landing new features in a window immediately after branching for a major release.
+This doesn’t mean that important and valuable proposals can’t be added at different times, but they’ll be subject to increased scrutiny.

-No proposal should be accepted into the package on a provisional basis: Reviewers should assume that every proposal will be migrated as-is unless feedback while in the package stage reveals that it was a clear misadventure.
-The review manager of the promotion amendment will be responsible for ensuring that the review discussion focuses on feedback from real-world use, and not relitigation of previously settled decisions made during the original review.
+No proposal should be accepted into the package on a provisional basis: Reviewers should assume that every proposal will be migrated as-is unless feedback reveals that it was a clear misadventure.
+The review manager for any revising proposals will be responsible for ensuring that the review discussion focuses on feedback from real-world use, and not relitigation of previously settled decisions made during the original review.

 ### Migration

-An important aspect of the design is the experience of users of the package when features migrate from the package to the library.
+An important aspect of the design is the experience of users of the package when features that have been available from the package become available in the standard library in a new Swift or platform release.
 This is handled differently for functions and types.

 #### Types